MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/query-connections-record-early-bound.md

 ### Clean up

-Display an option to delete the rows in [Setup](#setup).
-The deletion is optional in case you want to examine the tables and data created by the sample.
-You can manually delete the rows to achieve the same result.
+Display an option to delete the records in [Setup](#setup).
+The deletion is optional in case you want to examine the entities and data created by the sample.
+You can manually delete the records to achieve the same result.